sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 		<figcaption>Pylint working </figcaption>
 </figure>

-[Pylint install instructions][]
+Official [Pylint install instructions][]

 ##Step 4: Get your Python path

 To access Pylint, the SublimeLinter needs to know the path of where Python is installed.
-You can find this out by starting the python interpreter:
+You can find this out by starting the python interpreter from your console:

 ``` $ python ```